jdetch/wdi_9_angular_demo_routes/README.md

 ```

-* Notice we added a route, '/orders/:customerId', that takes a parameter.
+* Added a route, '/orders/:customerId', that takes a parameter.
-* This route will associaten the ordersController with the orders_done View.
+* This route will associate the ordersController with the orders_done View.

 #### Add a ordersController in app/controllers.